1. Home

 8. Create a new user account

-If all else fails, create a new user account.
+If all else fails, creating a new user account might give you the results you’re looking for.
 It will give you a fresh OS environment where everything will work.
+Follow these steps:

 1. Open the Settings app and go to Accounts.